priyanka-velu/Bike_Sales_Excel_Cleaning/README.md

 ![cleaned_bike_buyers](https://github.com/user-attachments/assets/be1555f9-d23e-4279-b348-c65cd01bf1ad)

-## Created Pivot Tables and Charts
+## Excel Analysis: Pivot Tables and Charts

 1. **Average of Income**
-- Pivot Table:
+- **Pivot Table**:

 ![Screenshot 2024-07-19 195736](https://github.com/user-attachments/assets/4f93d33c-406b-48fc-a1c6-4f2f6b0a24f2)

-- Chart:
+- **Chart**:

 ![Screenshot 2024-07-19 195552](https://github.com/user-attachments/assets/adc22746-ef92-42ca-bd0a-945a53997543)

+- **Methods**:
-- **Pivot Table**: Created a pivot table through income, splitting it by gender and whether they purchased bikes or not.
+   - Created a pivot table of the customers' incomes, splitting it by gender and whether they purchased bikes or not.

-  - Gender = Rows, Sum Income = Values (Value Field Settings -> Average).
-- **Chart**: Created a chart with Insert -> Recommended Charts.
-  - Added axis titles and changed colors.
+**Questions Answered:**

+1. **Question:** Is there an income difference between those who bought bikes and those who didn't?
+   - **Answer:** Yes, the data indicates that individuals with higher incomes are more likely to purchase bikes.
+This suggests that higher-income customers are a key market segment for bike sales.

+2. **Question:** Should we cater to higher-income customers?
+   - **Answer:** Given the higher average income of bike buyers, marketing and product offerings should be tailored to appeal to higher-income customers.
+This could include offering premium bike models, personalized services, and targeted advertising.

-- **Conclusion**: Men and women with higher salaries bought bikes, with men making the most money.
+**Conclusion**: Men and women with higher salaries bought bikes, with men making the most money.
-- **Business Question**: Is there an income difference between those who bought bikes and those who didn't?
-Should we cater to higher-income customers?

 2. **Customer Commute Distance**
-- Pivot Table:
+- **Pivot Table**:

 ![Screenshot 2024-07-19 195802](https://github.com/user-attachments/assets/20555c3c-3c49-4ac5-8020-203732d15d61)

-- Chart:
+- **Chart**:

 ![Screenshot 2024-07-19 195619](https://github.com/user-attachments/assets/1d72b524-f436-4e80-b4fc-86c2561e250f)

-- **Pivot Table**: Does commuting distance make a difference in bike purchases?
+- **Methods**:
    - Analyzed commute distance and bike purchase status.
    - Sorted and cleaned commute distance values for accuracy.
 - **Conclusion**: Customers with a commute of 0-1 miles bought bikes.

+**Questions Answered:**

-- **Business Question**: Are short-distance commuters more likely to buy bikes?
+1. **Question:** Are short-distance commuters more likely to buy bikes?
+   - **Answer:** Yes, the data shows that customers with a commute of 0-1 miles are more likely to purchase bikes.
+This indicates a strong preference for bikes among those who have short commutes.

+2. **Question:** How can we leverage this information to increase bike sales?
+   - **Answer:** Marketing efforts should focus on promoting the convenience and benefits of biking for short commutes.
+Highlighting features such as ease of parking, cost savings, and health benefits could attract more short-distance commuters.

 3. **Customer Age**
-- Pivot Table:
+- **Pivot Table**:

 ![Screenshot 2024-07-19 195832](https://github.com/user-attachments/assets/63e3a02e-7a7c-462d-b53f-a8d7a65acfc0)

-- Chart:
+- **Chart**:

 ![Screenshot 2024-07-19 195638](https://github.com/user-attachments/assets/5cdc77f6-b10b-4ec5-bfd9-563d8efc28ec)

+**Questions Answered:**

+1. **Question:** What is the age distribution of bike buyers?
+   - **Answer:** The age distribution data indicates that customers aged 30-54 are the primary buyers of bikes.
+Younger individuals under 30 are less likely to purchase bikes.

+2. **Question:** How should marketing strategies be adjusted based on age?
+   - **Answer:** Marketing strategies should be tailored to target individuals aged 30-54, emphasizing factors that appeal to this age group, such as family-friendly bikes, fitness benefits, and durable, high-quality products.

 4. **Customer Age Ranges**
-- Pivot Table:
+- **Pivot Table**:

 ![Screenshot 2024-07-19 195937](https://github.com/user-attachments/assets/082657fd-877f-4f4f-812a-55b8a7eb6730)

 ![Screenshot 2024-07-19 195948](https://github.com/user-attachments/assets/8b9bee4b-cc49-40e6-9e23-1b9f7fe04ffa)

-- Chart:
+- **Chart**:

 ![Screenshot 2024-07-19 195658](https://github.com/user-attachments/assets/db0ad9dc-4171-49e9-a5fe-b9e955339678)

-- **Pivot Table**: Which age groups are buying the most number of bikes?
+- **Methods**:
    - Count of "Yes" and "No" for bike purchases by age brackets.
-- **Chart**: Used a line chart to visualize age brackets vs. bike purchases.
+   - Used a line chart to visualize age brackets vs. bike purchases.
 - **Conclusion**: People under 30 are not buying bikes; ages 30-54 buy the most.

+**Questions Answered:**

-- **Business Question**: Which age demographics should be targeted for bike sales?
+1. **Question:** Which age demographics should be targeted for bike sales?
+   - **Answer:** The data shows that people aged 30-54 are buying the most bikes.
+This demographic should be the primary target for bike sales campaigns.

+2. **Question:** Why are people under 30 not buying bikes, and how can this be addressed?
+   - **Answer:** People under 30 might not be buying bikes due to factors such as financial constraints, lifestyle preferences, or lack of interest in biking.
+To address this, bike companies could consider creating affordable bike models, promoting biking as a trendy and eco-friendly option, and offering flexible payment plans to attract younger customers.

 ## Created Dashboard